devonbirdseye/devonbirdseye.github.io/duf23.hpaec.md

-## High-performance anion exchange chromatography (HPAEC) analysis of mutants
+## Project 3: High-performance anion exchange chromatography (HPAEC) analysis of mutants

 I found that overexpression of GSL in Arabidopsis resulted in plants with a 30% increase in accumulated galactose, while the loss-of-function mutant had a 20% reduction in galactose accumulation.
 Cell wall galactose content of the quadruple loss-of-function mutant in GALS1-3 and GSL was not significantly different from that of the GALS triple mutant, indicating GSL may act in the same pathway of GALS.
 Co-overexpression of GSL and GALS1 resulted in plants with 75% higher total cell wall galactose compared to plants overexpressing GALS1 alone, suggesting a non-redundant molecular function.
 The plants had no obvious growth phenotype.
 Stacking GALS1 and GSL overexpression could allow for engineering of feedstocks with a greater proportion of the easily-fermentable C6 sugars.